BoE tells clearing houses to put stability before profit

 Clearing houses should make sure that senior management pay did not "create pressure to prioritise revenues, market share and profit over systemic risk management objectives".

-The Bank will have powers to force clearing houses to take a specific action, impose requirements and penalties and even to revoke their licence to operate.
+The BoE will have powers to force clearing houses to take a specific action, impose requirements and penalties and even to revoke their licence to operate.

 While clearing house ran into difficulties during the 2007-09 financial crisis, there are concerns that clearers becoming bigger on derivatives will be new risk centres.